 In this course, students will:

-The reading list and course schedule for Foundations will be posted shortly.
+The reading list and course schedule for spring 2021 is below; our fall schedule will be posted in mid-summer.
 For the foreseeable future, all our courses will be taught only online.

 Hours: 9am – 11am; the after-class tutoring option is by arrangement.